 Nuclear medicine is a special area of health care that involves the application of radioactive substances to help in the diagnosis and treatment of diseases.
 A radioactive compound, known as a radiopharmaceutical, is used to target a particular organ to help it appear clearly in the image.

 Ultrasound exams are imaging studies that use sound waves to look at soft tissues in your body.
-Each year about 12,000 ultrasound studies are performed at KGH.
+Each year about 33,000 ultrasound studies are performed at KHSC.

 An X-ray is a common imaging test that has been used for decades to help doctors view the inside of the body.
-An X-ray uses of a low dose of radiation to look at muscles and bones.
+An X-ray exam uses low doses of radiation to look at muscles and bones.
 Some areas of soft tissue can also be seen using an X-ray.

 Interventional Radiology uses minimally invasive image-guided procedures to diagnose and treat diseases in nearly every organ system.
 The concept behind interventional radiology is to diagnose and treat patients using the least invasive techniques currently available in order to minimize risk to the patient and improve health outcomes.

 The cardiovascular lab is located on Kidd 3 in one of KGH's Cardiac Imaging rooms.
 In this area, routine cardiac catheterization procedures are performed.
-The CV lab also performs balloon angioplasty or stent procedures to "open up" blocked arteries supplying blood to the heart as well as other catheterization procedures that are used for diagnostic or therapeutic reasons.
+The CV lab also performs balloon angioplasty or stent procedures to "open up" blocked arteries supplying blood to the heart as well as other image guided heart procedures such as valve replacements.

 Bone Mineral Densitometry